Frank Booker (basketball, born 1964): ÍR

 Booker joined ÍR in January 1991, and in his first game he set a Úrvalsdeild record when he made 15 three-point shots.
 Two games later he tied the record when he again made 15 three-pointers, en route to 60 points, in a loss against Snæfell.
 For the season he averaged a league leading 43.2 points while making 7.8 three-pointers per game.

 Valur

-He joined Valur at the start of the 1991–1992 season and led them to the 1992 Úrvalsdeild finals, where the team lost to Keflavík, 2–3, after holding a 2–1 lead in the series.
+Booker joined Valur at the start of the 1991–1992 season and led them to the 1992 Úrvalsdeild finals, where the team lost to Keflavík, 2–3, after holding a 2–1 lead in the series.
 As a member of Valur he led the league in scoring in 1992 and 1994.
 In 1994 he was named the All-Star game MVP.

 Grindavík

 After three seasons with Valur, Booker joined Grindavík in 1994.
 For the season Booker averaged 15.5 points per game, leading the club to the second best record in the league, and helping it to win the 1995 Icelandic Basketball Cup.

 Booker was unexpectedly let go from Grindavík after their first game in the 1995 Úrvalsdeild playoffs.
 The split was far from amicable.
 Grindavík claimed Booker had become disgruntled and disinterested after being denied by the team to participate in the All-Star game in February, due to him missing practices the same week because of a back injury.
 They further claimed that he had dishonored an agreement to live in an apartment the club rented for him in Grindavík, dubbed "the most expensive shoe storage this side of the Alps" by the press, and spent to much energy driving back and forth from Reykjavík where he lived with his girlfriend.
 Booker responded that he was deeply disappointed by the dismissal and the allegations but wished the club all the best in its upcoming games.

 Grindavík stepped up after Booker's departure, dismantling Haukar in the next game, 88–122, and sweeping them out of the playoffs.

 After a big loss to Keflavík in the semi-finals, allegations rose that Booker had leaked Grindavík's playbook to Keflavík.
 Both Booker and Keflavík's head coach, Jón Kr.
 Gíslason, strongly denied the allegations, with Jón Kr. stating that he had multiple game tapes of Keflavík and did not need any help in finding their tactics.
 To further fuel the argument between the two parties, Booker requested that the club paid him bonus for it getting to the quarter finals as was stated in his contract.